Specialist Teaching Assistant apprenticeship FAQs

 What are the benefits of completing the Level 5 apprenticeship?

 Completing this apprenticeship elevates your professional standing by earning a dual qualification: a Level 5 Specialist Teaching Assistant and Thrive Licensed Practitioner.
-It equips you with advanced skills to support pupils' social and emotional wellbeing, develop inclusive teaching strategies, and lead on wellbeing initiatives within your school.
-You'll also enhance your leadership capabilities, enabling you to mentor colleagues and advocate for pupil needs effectively.
+You'll also be able to use post-nominal designations to demonstrate your commitment to professional standards and showcase your credentials and skills.

-Delivered in partnership with Best Practice Network, an Ofsted ‘Good’ apprenticeship provider, this programme combines evidence-based approaches with practical, on-the-job training.
-It opens pathways to senior roles, boosts your professional credibility, and allows you to make a meaningful impact on the lives of children you support.
+Delivered by Best Practice Network, an Ofsted ‘Good’ apprenticeship provider, this programme combines evidence-based approaches with practical, on-the-job training.
+It opens pathways to more senior roles, boosts your professional credibility, and allows you to make a meaningful impact on the lives of children you support.

 Can multiple staff members from the same school enrol?

-Due to the time commitment, we recommend that only one candidate per setting takes part.
+Due to the time commitment, we recommend that only one candidate per setting takes part on any given cohort.

 Does this apprenticeship help with supporting pupils with SEND?